[Rollback]

 Carolyn Clink

-[Carolyn Clink in Calgary] Carolyn Joan Clink was born in Medicine Hat, Alberta, on April 17, 1958.
+Carolyn Joan Clink was born in Medicine Hat, Alberta.
 She lived in Ralston, Alberta, until she was five.
-From 1964 to 1970, she lived in West Hartford, Connecticut, then settled with her family in Toronto, Ontario.
+From 1964 to 1971, she lived in West Hartford, Connecticut, then settled with her family in Toronto, Ontario.

-Carolyn is an accomplished poet who now lives just west of Toronto with her husband, science-fiction writer Robert J. Sawyer.
-They met October 17, 1975, in their high-school science-fiction club, NASFA (of which Rob was cofounder), and were married on December 22, 1984, in a small ceremony at Carolyn's parents' house.
+Carolyn and Rob met October 17, 1975, in their high-school science-fiction club, NASFA (of which Rob was co-founder), and were married on December 22, 1984, in a small ceremony at Carolyn's parents' house.
 Carolyn is the oldest of five children; her brother David Livingstone Clink is also a widely published poet.

 • Snapshots, (May, 2007) published by believe your own press,